dustinpfister/blog_posts/_posts/lodash_countby.md

 So it seems that this can be a useful method to be aware of to quickly find out a count of how many elements in an array meet a given set of conditions, and how many do not.
 I am not aware of anything in corejs that does this, so this may be one of the methods in lodash to which there is not a direct native equivalent.
 However I will be getting into that more in the vanilla javaScript section later in this post.

 ### 1.2 - The property shorthand

+One feature of the count by method is that a [lodash property method](/2018/01/31/lodash_property/) short hand can be used.

 ```js
 let words = ['foo', 'man', 'chew', 'happy', 'bar'];